Aomitayo/vanhack-calendar-app/README.md

 - Regular Candidate

     username: john@example.com

     password: john

 - Premium Candidate

     username: martha@workplace.com

     password: martha

 - Vanhack Staff

     username: tiago@vanhack.com

     password: tiago

-If you would still like to run the solution then see [Install and run](#install-and-run) below.
+If you would still like to run the solution on your computer then see [Install and run](#install-and-run) below.

 ### Install and run